MangoCoder360/MandarinOS/README.md

 # Mandarin OS
-This is a expirimental operating system based as an application
+This is a expirimental operating system based as an application.
+And also, READ THE INSTRUCTIONS!

 # News!
 Windows gets a double-click installer!